 Second Thing I Learned from my visits:

-Bethel Woods hosts many concerts during the summer, for all types of Music Lovers.
+Bethel Woods hosts many concerts during the summer, for all types of Music Lovers and all types of genres.
 There is absolutely something in the lineup for everyone’s music tastes:

 Here is an example of past concerts: